In the past few years, rumors of excellent cast iron seasons using flaxseed oil have caught our ears, and we were anxious to try it out.

 How to Season Cast Iron With Flaxseed Oil

-If you want to get this on Amazon, click the image above…
+If you want to get this at Amazon, click the image above…

 There are many guides on how to season cast iron cookware.
 Below is the method we chose to use here, taken from a Cook’s Illustrated article on this subject: